 AbdulAziz was unable to challenge the evidence presented against him, and he was not allowed to communicate with his lawyer.
 He also did not have sufficient time and facilities to prepare for the trial.
 AbdulAziz was convicted in the case of running over a police officer at Pearl Roundabout and was sentenced to death by the military court.
 However, the death penalty was reduced to life imprisonment after appeal.

-While in prison, AbdulAziz has faced different forms of mistreatment, from being denied medical treatment for the swollen gland on his neck to being subjected to beatings and torture during the events in Jau Prison in 2015.
+While in prison, AbdulAziz has faced different forms of mistreatment, starting from being denied medical treatment for the swollen gland on his neck to being subjected to beatings and torture during the events in Jau Prison in 2015.
 He currently suffers from provocation from Jau Prison officers.
 Although his family has submitted many complaints requesting to improve his condition, they have not had any real outcome or response.

 The treatment Abdulaziz has suffered at the hands of Bahraini authorities, from his arrest, torture, and mistreatment he endured during detention, to being deprived of prompt medical treatment, constitutes violations of the Bahraini constitution as well as international law, including the Convention Against Torture (CAT), the International Covenant on Civil and Political Rights (ICCPR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR), all of which were ratified by Bahrain.
 As such, ADHRB calls upon Bahraini authorities to drop the preselected charges against AbdulAziz and to investigate claims of torture and inhumane treatment by AlQurain and Jau prison officers as well as army personnel in order to hold those officials accountable.
 Finally, ADHRB urges Bahraini authorities to provide AbdulAziz with the necessary medical care going forward, as well as allow him to regularly call his family in order to inform them of his whereabouts and wellbeing.